Plane Nuts

-Plane Nuts is the fourth of five short subjects starring Ted Healy and His Stooges (Moe Howard, Larry Fine and Curly Howard) released by Metro-Goldwyn-Mayer on October 14, 1933.
-A musical-comedy film, the short also featured Bonnie Bonnell as Healy's love interest.
+Plane Nuts was released by Metro-Goldwyn-Mayer on October 14, 1933, and is the fourth of five short subjects starring Ted Healy and His Stooges (Moe Howard, Larry Fine and Curly Howard).
+The others are Nertsery Rhymes (1933), Hello Pop!
+(1933), Beer and Pretzels (1933), and The Big Idea (1934).
+A musical-comedy film, Plane Nuts features Bonnie Bonnell as Healy's love interest.
 The Stooges were billed as "Howard, Fine and Howard."